 An application packet is available outside the Social Work Department Office, MC 345.
 Details of the application process are outlined in the application packet, in the Social Work Department Student Handbook, and in SW 312: Introduction to Social Work.
 A Social Work Admissions Information Workshop is offered several times each semester; it is highly recommended that every student interested in applying to the program attend this workshop, prior to submitting her/his application.

-Students are responsible for submitting to the Social Work Department Office the entire admissions application, including the application form, personal interest statement and reference letters, by the deadline posted each semester.
+Students are responsible for electronically submitting the completed application form and personal interest statement via Blackboard, by the posted deadline.
+Reference letters must be submitted to the Social Work Department office, MC 345, by the posted deadline.
 Applications are reviewed by the Social Work Admissions Sub-committee.
 Applicants are notified of the Admissions Sub-committee’s decision by the end of the semester in which they apply.

 A contractual agreement between the student and the Social Work Department must be signed upon admission to the Program.
+As part of the contract students agree to adhere to the National Association of Social Workers’ Code of Ethics.
 Admission to the Program is valid for six (6) years.
 If this time period has expired and you have not successfully progressed toward degree completion, then you must re-apply to the Program.

 No grade below a “C” will be accepted in any required core social work course.
-If you earn below a “C” in a core social work course, you must repeat that course and earn at least a grade of "C".
+If a student earns below a “C” in a core social work course, the student must repeat that course and earn at least a grade of “C”.
 Only two different core courses may be repeated, and each course may be repeated only once.
-If more than two core courses must be repeated, as a result of a final grade lower than a “C,” then you may not continue in the social work program.
+If more than two core courses must be repeated, as a result of a final grade lower than a “C,” then the student cannot continue in the social work program.

 An overall GPA of 2.3 must be maintained by social work students.
-Continuance in the program is contingent upon maintenance of this GPA requirement, as well as upon personal and professional behavior that is consistent with the NASW Code of Ethics.
+Continuance in the program is contingent upon maintenance of this GPA requirement, as well as upon personal and professional behavior that is consistent with the NASW Code of Ethics and the Social Work Professional Behavior Expectation Policy found in the Social Work Student Handbook.

 Decisions about program admission, denial, discontinuance and repeating of course work will be handled on an individual basis.
-If you wish to appeal a decision or a policy, please refer to the academic appeals procedures described in the Social Work Department Student Handbook and in the Academic Policies section of this catalog.
+If you wish to appeal a decision, please refer to the academic appeals procedures described in the Social Work Student Handbook and in the Academic Policies section of this catalog.

-The program reserves the right to require volunteer experience and/or a pre-professional practicum.
+In addition to SW 312L, the program reserves the right to require a pre-professional practicum (SW 299).

 You must be formally admitted into the Social Work Program before you can enroll in: